IBN5101/azure-database-migration132/README.md

 - A maintenance plan is also in place to fully backup the database every week, for a limited time.
 - As for the Data Loss Simulation, the approach was to pick a random table and delete the top 1000 rows.
 This turned out to be the wrong approach because the product database is meticulously setup with many restrictions.
 For example: deleting records from `Person.Person` is not allowed due to REFERENCE constraint with `HumanResources.Employee`.
 - After trials and errors, I successfully deleted the first 1000 records of the table `Production.WorkOrderRouting`.
 I confirmed the deletion by checking that the first ID of the table was 1339, while an unmodified backup showed the first ID of the table was 13.
 - I restored the database on Azure and connected to it using Azure Data Studio.
 I noted that by selecting the target database while on the connection screen, it would fill in the necessary credentials to the Azure server and I only needed to change to the restored database.
+- I setup Geo Replication using Azure and picked the secondary region to be halfway across the world.
+Since this is a learning project, there are no observable consequences.
+However, I question whether it is better to have Geo Replication in a closer region to the primary server.
+Test failover and tailback were also simple procedures.

 ## License